Why Bill Cosby's wife and children haven't visited him in prison and he doesn't want to take sexual predator classes - theGrio

-Bill Cosby’s wife Camille reportedly hasn’t paid him a prison visit or seen his since last September when he started serving his time for a sexual assault conviction, the comedian’s spokesperson said.
+Bill Cosby’s wife Camille reportedly hasn’t paid him a prison visit or seen him since last September when he started serving his time for a sexual assault conviction, the comedian’s spokesperson said.

-—Bill Cosby is giving advice on fatherhood and life to prison crowds for group called ‘Man Up’—
+Read More: Bill Cosby is giving advice on fatherhood and life to prison crowds for group called ‘Man Up’

 Maybe it’s above her now and she’s moving forward with her life as her ailing husband sits in a cell and offers up life advice to inmates.
-But he reportedly is receiving messages of support from celebrities like Quincy Jones and Spike Lee, The Daily Mail reports.
+But he reportedly is receiving messages of support from celebrities like Quincy Jones and Spike Lee, according to The Daily Mail.

-Andrew Wyatt, Cosby’s close friend and spokesperson said the disgraced TV dad is still maintaining his innocence and positivity as they prepare to file his appeal on Wednesday to attempt to overturn his conviction.
+Andrew Wyatt, Cosby’s close friend and spokesperson said the disgraced TV dad is still maintaining his innocence and positivity.
+He is keeping upbeat as his team prepares to file an appeal on Wednesday to attempt to overturn his conviction.

 According to Wyatt, it was Cosby’s choice to not to have family members visit him.